A tight sound is one of the strongest attributes an independent band can possess. Here are 10 essential tips on how to make your band tighter:

 1. Play Live On A Regular Basis

 Instead of taking the cop-out approach of telling you to rehearse regularly, I’d advocate playing live regularly.
-Playing live is one of the best ways to tighten up your band for the following two reasons:
+Playing live is one of the best ways to tighten up your band for the following reasons:

 - It requires you to give your best effort: When rehearsing, it’s easy to take a more laid-back approach to playing.
 When you’re in front of a crowd of people, the pressure is on to give the best performance you possibly can.
-A regular gigging schedule will often tighten you up much faster than rehearsals alone ever could.
+A regular gigging schedule will tighten you up much faster than rehearsals alone ever could.

 I’d advocate rehearsing at least once a week and playing live at least once a month if you’re looking to tighten your live sound up.

 Metronomes are becoming increasingly common amongst bands for both rehearsal & live performance.
 Many of the most well-known bands in the industry use metronomes when playing live for the following reasons: